CRISTOFER RUBINI, LMT

 ABOUT THE WORK

 My hands on work draws upon Structural Integration, Somatic Awareness Therapy, Visionary Craniosacral Work, and Manual Therapy techniques.
-I hold space for the deep connection between consciousness, and the body, mind, heart.
+I hold space for the deep connection between consciousness, body, mind,

 Helping a person to inhabit their body in the most comfortable, un-oppressed way possible is ongoing work, both professionally and personally.

 Pain in the body can be signals of unresolved imbalances, whether from external or internal traumas.